harvy4002/harvy4002.github.io/_posts/2020-09-18-simmering-september-box/2020-09-18-simmering-september-box.md

 ##### Thatchers Cloudy Lemon Cider

-Harvy - Surprisingly a refreshing drink good for the summer days/nights.
+Harvy - Surprisingly a refreshing drink that's good for the summer days/nights.
 Reminds me of a bottled [radler from germany](https://germanfoods.org/recipes/radler/)